The Bankrate promise

 A lawsuit was filed after ITT Tech entered bankruptcy and closed its schools in 2016.
 Even after the school’s closure, hundreds of thousands of students were still on the hook to pay for their outstanding student loans.
 A 2018 lawsuit settlement forgave $600 million that 750,000 students owed to the school.

 That lawsuit affected students who attended ITT Tech from 2006 to 2016, as well as other students who made payments after the company declared bankruptcy.
 Under the settlement, federal student loans were discharged thanks to borrower defense to repayment.
-Still, private student loans don’t offer this protection, and thousands of students were still responsible for paying these loans.
+Still, private student loans don’t offer this protection, and thousands of students are still responsible for paying these loans.

 In June 2019, the CFPB reached a settlement with ITT Tech that discharged about $168 million in private student loans.
 In August 2019, the CFPB reached an additional settlement, including a judgment against ITT Tech for $60 million and an injunction that prohibited ITT Tech from offering student loans ever again.

 In September 2020, the CFPB reached another settlement, requiring ITT Tech to forgive $330 million in outstanding student loan balances.
-In total, ITT Tech has erased more than $500 million in private student loan debt.